ShubhamTatvamasi/kubernetes-api/proxy.md

   -H "Content-Type: application/yaml" \
   --data-binary @pod.yaml
 ```
-> Note: that the `-X POST` flag can be omitted because the `--data-binary` flag is being used
+> Note: that the `-X POST` flag can be omitted because the `--data-binary` flag is being used.